otagomohio/2019-06-11_GBS_EE/sessions/Introcommandline.md

 You might have managed to log in to NeSI already.
 If you have not, please request help from one of us and we will assist you.

-Next, we will hop across to the bit of Mahuika we are using for this workshop using:
+Next, we will hop across to the bit of Mahuika we are using for this workshop using (note, the l following v is a lower case "L" not a one!):
 ```
 ssh -Y ga-vl01
 ```

-Once you have jumped on to `ga-v101` using the commands above, get into the space created for you for this workshop by using the `cd` (change directory) command (don't worry - we are going to go through commands like `cd` in more detail in a sec!):
+Once you have jumped on to `ga-vl01` using the commands above, get into the space created for you for this workshop by using the `cd` (change directory) command (don't worry - we are going to go through commands like `cd` in more detail in a sec!):

 ```
 cd /nesi/project/nesi02659/users/<yourusername>